encode/django-rest-framework/docs/api-guide/fields.md

 ---

-# Generic Fields

-These generic fields are used for representing arbitrary model fields or the output of model methods.

 ## Field

 A generic, **read-only** field.
 You can use this field for any attribute that does not need to support write operations.